CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ### vds.vdsconfig
 This table contains details about vehicle detectors pulled from ITSC `public.vdsconfig`.
 For more information or help interpreting these fields you can search the web interface for [ITS Central](https://itscentral.corp.toronto.ca/Vds/).

+- For applications relating to the highway RESCU network, the manual case statements under VIEW `vds.detector_inventory` can help identify relevant stations.

+- A foreign key referencing `vds.vdsconfig.uid` is added to the raw tables by trigger function `vds.add_vds_fkeys` to enable a simple join on `vds.vdsconfig.uid` = `*.vdsconfig_uid`.

+- **Note that these entries don't have locations associated with them.** That is located in the next table `entity_locations`.
+- Note that there is not a complete allignment between this data and the raw data, which is interpreted as the time between a detector being turned on in the field and configured in the database.

 Row count: 10,219
 | column_name        | data_type                   | sample                 | description   |